 Now that I think about it, I believe this conclusion idea started when Provincial Lady included “dragon” the last time she sent a group of things.
-With dragon at the root, the things provided by Lord David Prosser of The Barsetshire Diaries set my imagination running down a most unexpected path.
+Then my imagination running down a most unexpected path.
 To do this set of things justice, and to keep you from having to read a really, really long episode, I’m going to divide the conclusion into three parts.

 Cast of Characters